mandelbrot-eye/headline-analyzer/README.md

-# World's history through analysis of New York Times headlines.
+# World's history through analysis of newspapers' headlines.
 Scraping the headlines of the newspapers and training the neuronal network to create new headlines based on the old ones.
 ___